alex-808/write-ups/Ur.io.md

 this done before in other projects and I personally favor smaller files as a general rule so I thought I would try out the pattern.
 But as soon as it was done I realized I had made the code more difficult to work with.
-Sure it _looked_ cleaner but now all these event listeners which had had a closure on the data passed to the Socket.io server had to accept one or even two additional parameters.
+Sure it _looked_ cleaner but now all these event handlers which had had a closure on the data passed to the Socket.io server had to accept one or even two additional parameters.